MarsBased/handbook/guides/seo-guidelines.md

 Before getting into detail, here are the tools that you will need.

-## Google Search Console (previously know as Google Webmaster Tools)
+## Google Search Console (previously known as Google Webmaster Tools)

 <strong>URL:</strong> <a href="https://search.google.com/search-console" title="Google Search Console" target="_blank">https://search.google.com/search-console</a>